mechawolf-wd/flow/README.md

 1. Add support for SCSS to enhance styling capabilities.
 2. Introduce TypeScript support for improved development experience and type safety.
-3. Implement the `v-model=""` directive for two-way data binding.
-4. Fix computed properties running only if they are returned and gotten from the stores.
+3. Fix computed properties running only if they are returned and gotten from the stores.
-5. Remove repetition of saving attributes' contents eg. :for.
+4. Remove repetition of saving attributes' contents eg. :for.
-6. Introduce recursive components.
+5. Introduce recursive components.

 ## Implemented Features